 MOCRA has been honored as "Best Museum" in the Riverfront Times' 2013 edition of the "Best of St. Louis."

 |MOCRA's podcast.
 The latest episodes feature a conversation with museum directors Pamela Ambrose and Ena Heller; an interview with pastor Ralph Peterson and art historian Jane Daggett Dillenberger; and a lecture by Maria Magdalena Campos-Pons.
 Listen here.

 Thresholds is a two-part exhibition marking MOCRA's first twenty years, featuring the work of artists who have exhibited at MOCRA over the years.
-The celebration begins with works by forty artists from MOCRA's first decade.
-The artists hail from the U.S., Germany, and Australia, and work in media including painting, photography, drawing, sculpture, video, and more.
+The celebration continues with works by thirty-five artists from MOCRA's second decade.
+The exhibition will include works in media ranging from traditional painting and photography to video, woodcut panels, and movie posters.